Impacts and Achievements

-Toilet Rebate Program Saves 1 Billion Gallons of Water Per Year
+Toilet Rebate Program Saves 2.2 Million Gallons of Water Per Day

 Conservation Pricing Contributes to Regional Decline in Per Capita Water Use

 Car Wash Recycling Reduces Facility Water Use by 35 Percent

 To recognize the achievements of the Metro Water District utilities, local governments and authorities, the District created the STREAM Awards.
 The inaugural awards were presented in 2016 … Learn more